rwbr/flutter_neat_and_clean_calendar/README.md

 To control the width of the image you can use the property `wide`, which is a bool.

+# Breaking Change

+> From v0.4.0 on the events map was removed from the properties.
+You may need to switch to the `eventsList` property in your app now.

 ## Usage

 Embed the 'Calendar' widget in a column.
 Below the calendar (as the second widget in the Column) place a 'ListView.builder' widget for rendereing the list of events.